chris-wynne/docker-environments/README.md

 1. To stop container enter: "docker stop pythondevs". \
 2. To remove container enter: "docker rm pythondevs". \
 3. To remove image enter: "docker rm python".

+### SSL Issues

+If having issues with SSL certificates when downloading packages you may need to add the below to your docker image.

+docker run -v /host/path/to/certs:/container/path/to/certs -d IMAGE_ID "update-ca-certificates"